Seven Springs Holistic Retreats

 • 16 : 3 facilitators will receive 1/2 price R&B (at the best room available)

-*Student cancellation policy: If your student cancels, we offer a 75% refund on R&B if cancelling more than 30 days before, a 50% refund on R&B if cancelling between 30 days and 7 days before.
-There is no refund for cancelling less than 7 days before event.
+*Student cancellation policy: If your student cancels, we offer a 75% refund on R&B if canceling more than 30 days before, a 50% refund on R&B if canceling between 30 days and 7 days before.
+There is no refund for canceling less than 7 days before the event.
 As facilitator of your retreat, it is your choice to offer your cancellation policy to your student.
 Please note Seven Springs will ask this policy regarding our R&B payments only.

 Contact us if a student would like to arrive early or stay late.